Trailing Lantana: How to Plant, Grow, and Care for Beautiful Flowers

 If you’re looking for a flowering ground cover or creeping plant for your garden, trailing lantana (Lantana montevidensis) might be the plant for you.
-This low-growing shrub sprawls over landscapes while cascading over walls and climbing up fences.
-It brings color to the garden with many clusters of small flowers that bloom from spring through frost.
-Here we’ll take you through everything you need to know about how to grow and care for Trailing Lantana (Lantana montevidensis) at home, including planting, soil considerations, light preferences, feeding, pruning, and over-winter care.
+This low-growing shrub sprawls over landscapes while cascading over walls and climbing fences.
+It brings color to the garden with many clusters of tiny flowers that bloom from spring through frost.
+Here, I’ll take you through everything you need to know about growing and caring for Trailing Lantana, including planting, soil considerations, light preferences, feeding, pruning, and over-winter care.

 How to Grow Trailing Lantana (Lantana montevidensis) a Home